EllaSvete/reading-notes/301.md/06-lecture-301.md

 ## Anatomy of a URL

 - ? notes the beginning of query
+- key = key value pair
 - & notes another set of key-value pairs/ parameters
+- query string inside a URL is called a parameter

 ## Axios